e-mergo/mx-emergo-actions-dropdown-menu/README.md

 The following attributes may be set on a menu item:

+-   Data source
 -   Caption
--   On click action
 -   Icon
 -   Button style
 -   Border
+-   On click event
+-   Visible
--   Visibility
+-   Class

 ### Hide empty menu